datasign-tist/Project-03-Wine-Prediction-Using-MLFlow-with-Deployment/README.md

 E. Add the configuration manager.
 It will return all the variables, add the data, and check the return type.
 F. Add the required components needed in that stage.
 Downloading/Adding Features/EDA/PCA, etc.
 G. Update the pipeline for that stage.
+H. Update the main.py

+( Perform all these steps for the below Stages, and then we will create our app.py for deployment. )

+## STAGE 02: Data Validation